Time management

 Success Strategy

-Your motivation to succeed will be much stronger if you are working toward goals that feed your hopes and dreams rather than someone else's plans.
-Even those parts of life that are based on someone else's priorities (paying bills, working on that nagging project the boss gave you, etc.) will go more quickly if you also have time to work toward your personal goals.
-Take time to define your own personal and career goals, and develop a one-year, five-year, and ten-year plan to implement these goals.
+Your motivation to succeed will be much stronger if you are working toward goals that feed your hopes and dreams rather than someone else's plans and priorities.
+Even those parts of life that are based on someone else's priorities, like paying bills, will go more quickly if you also have time to work toward your personal goals.

 -